-Businesses should keep a record of how they are securely protecting the data that they process and manage.
-Where a business outsources their payroll to a data processor, they should still ensure that their employee's data is securely maintained and adequately protected by the third party under the rules of GDPR.
-Should your business be subject to an audit or a GDPR breach, you will need to show evidence that demonstrates you have taken the appropriate actions to protect personal data held by your organisation and any third party organisations.
+Payroll bureaus cannot just tell their clients that they are compliant with the GDPR legislation.
+They will need to detail how they are securely protecting the data that they process and manage.
+Client's payroll records should be securely maintained where the information is adequately protected under the rules of GDPR.
+Should your bureau be subject to an audit or a GDPR breach, you will need to show evidence that demonstrates you have taken the appropriate actions to protect your organisation and your client's payroll information.